programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 followed by the trial ID and finished with an &, in Anne’s case:
 “browse.jsp?id=t17160113-18&”.
 We can write a few lines of code that can isolate those IDs.
 Take a look at the following function.
-This function also uses the `os`{.filename} library, in this case to list all of the files located in the directory created in the previous section.
-The `os`{.filename} library contains a range of useful functions that mirror the types of tasks you would expect to be able to do with your mouse in the Mac Finder or Windows such as opening, closing, creating, deleting, and moving files and directories, and is a great library to master – or at least familiarize yourself with.
+This function also uses the `os` library, in this case to list all of the files located in the directory created in the previous section.
+The `os` library contains a range of useful functions that mirror the types of tasks you would expect to be able to do with your mouse in the Mac Finder or Windows such as opening, closing, creating, deleting, and moving files and directories, and is a great library to master – or at least familiarize yourself with.

 ``` python
 def getIndivTrials(query):